-There will be twelve (12) quizzes over the assigned readings and course materials.
+There will be ten (10) quizzes over the assigned readings and course materials.
 Quizzes are designed to assess your understanding of the course materials.
 You will have the opportunity to take each quiz two times and keep your highest score.
-The lowest two quiz grades (including zeros for any missed quizzes) will be dropped at the end of the semester.
-This means that ten quiz scores will be used to calculate your final grade in the course.

 All quizzes are taken in Blackboard and are timed.
+You have 60 minutes to complete each quiz.
 Once you start a quiz, you must complete it.
 You will not be able to log back into a quiz once you have opened it.
-Please make arrangements to take each quiz on a computer with a secure internet connection.
+You should make arrangements to take each quiz on a computer with a secure internet connection.
 You must take the quizzes individually.